menu

 Overview

 Middleport is a very small village located in the state of Ohio.
 With a population of 2,180 people and just one neighborhood, Middleport is the 443rd largest community in Ohio.
-Much of the housing stock in Middleport was built prior to World War II, making it one of the older and more historic villages in the country.
+Middleport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce